Revere, Massachusetts: Revere Beach

+Revere Beach is considered the oldest public beach in the United States.
+In 1896, the Metropolitan Park Commission (now part of the Massachusetts Department of Conservation and Recreation) assumed management of the beach, removed hundreds of privately owned structures, and redesigned the area between present day Elliot Circle and Point of Pines.
+The layout of the beach was created by Charles Elliot, for whom Elliot Circle is named.
+The beach remained a popular summer destination, growing in popularity and gaining a wide array of amusement rides and attractions until the middle of the 20th century.
+A steady decline in popularity was met with a finishing blow during the Blizzard of 1978, as many of the remaining businesses and infrastructure were destroyed.

-The Beach was the focus of a major revitalization effort by the Massachusetts Department of Conservation and Recreation and the City in the 1980s and was officially reopened in May 1992.
+The beach was the focus of a major revitalization effort throughout the 1980s and was officially reopened in May 1992.
 It now boasts high-rise housing units, a re-sanded beach, restored pavilions, and a renovated boulevard.
 Revere commemorated the centennial of the first opening of Revere Beach on the weekend of July 19, 1996.

+The Revere Beach Reservation Historic District was listed on the National Register of Historic Places in 1998.
+This was expanded upon when the Revere Beach Reservation was listed in 2003.

 Rumney Marsh Reservation

 The Rumney Marsh is a Massachusetts state park occupying 600 acres within Revere and the town of Saugus.

-Historic places
+Historic Places

+National Register of Historic Places

-Revere has eight places on the National Register of Historic Places.
+Revere has several places listed on the National Register of Historic Places.

+Other Historic Sites

 Kelly's Roast Beef

 Kelly's Roast Beef is a fast food eatery founded in Revere in 1951.
 Its main location is along the Revere Beach shoreline.
 Kelly's claims to have invented the modern roast beef sandwich, saying it was unknown as such before they introduced it in 1951.